nics-tw/petsard/docs/_posts/2023-11-10-User Story.md

 ## Environment

-In `PETsARD`, the only thing you need to do is prepare a YAML file following the example and execute the `Executor`.
+In `PETsARD`, the only thing you need to do is to prepare a YAML file following the example and execute the `Executor`.

 Assuming your YAML file is named config.yaml, your Python code would be: